g-flex/expenseBot/README.md

 This is what the flow looks like:
 ![Expense Bot flow](/screens/all%20flow.png)

-We can see an upper part where I put the endpoints (same as an API):
+There is an upper part where I put the endpoints (same as an API):
 ![Expense Bot API](/screens/endpoints.png)

 and a lower part where i put user messages parsing: